 The type of training you're doing will mostly select the type of vest you need.

 Once you have that narrowed down, then you can work the pricing out.

 It won't do you any good to buy the cheapest vest, if it's not for the right type of training you're doing.

-7 Main Varieties of Weight Vest Weights
+7 Varieties Weight Vest Weights for Weight Vest Training

 There are 7 main types of weight vest weights.

 Although there are seemingly endless styles of weights (many are propietary), we're going to stick to these.

 If you buy a vest without one of these types of weight, be sure that it matches your training before you make your purchase.